thanethomson/statik/README.md

   "baseUrl": "/",

   // Either a relative or absolute path in which to generate the output
   // HTML content.
-Default: [project path]/public/
+Default: "[project path]/public/"
   "outputPath": "./public/",

+  // Configuration for static assets that will be copied as-is from the
+  // source path to the destination path.
+This can be overridden in a
+  // per-profile manner.
+  "assets": {
+    // Whether or not to perform the asset copy.
+Default: true "enabled": true,
+    // The source path of the assets.
+When a relative path is specified, this
+    // will be considered relative to the project path.
+Default: "assets/" "sourcePath": "assets/",
+    // The destination path into which assets will be copied.
+If relative,
+    // it will be considered to be relative to the "outputPath" parameter.
+    // Default: "assets/"
+    "destPath": "assets/",
+    // Should the copy be performed recursively?
+Default: true "recursive": true,
+    // Should we delete the contents of the destination folder completely before
+    // copying?
+Default: true
+    "purgeDest": true
+  },

+  // An object containing the names of different kinds of execution
-  // This object allows us to override certain facets of our configuration
+  // profiles for your project.
+This allows you to override certain settings
-  // depending on the selected profile for which we're building the site.
+  // depending on which profile it is you're building for.
-  // The global configuration values that can be overridden are:
-  // baseUrl, outputPath
+  // Default: {}
-  "profileConfig": {
+  "profiles": {
-    // Configuration
+    // Configuration for development profile.
-    "dev": {
+    "develop": {
       // Overrides the previous "baseUrl" and "outputPath" settings "baseUrl": "/dev/",
-      "outputPath": "./dev/public/"
+      "outputPath": "./dev/public/",
+      // Only override the one parameter in the develop profile.
+      "assets": {
+        "purgeDest": false
       }
+    },
+    // Production mode uses the default global settings.
+    "production": {}
   }
 }
 ```